olson-sean-k/decorum/README.md

 `Float`, `Num`, `NumCast`, etc.), in addition to more targeted traits like `Real` and `Nan` provided by Decorum.

-Constraint violations cause panics.
+Constraint violations cause panics in numeric operations.
 For example, `NotNan` is useful for avoiding or tracing sources of `NaN`s in computation, while `Total` provides useful features without introducing any panics at all, because it allows any IEEE-754 floating-point values.

 Proxy types should work as a drop-in replacement for primitive types in most applications with the most common exception being initialization (because it